git-chandler/Grad-school-projects/README.md

 # Grad-school-projects
 These are all of the projects I created while in grad school.
 Below is an index to the course numbers and content.
 I have presented them in chronological order to demonstrate my progression with coding and writing technical content.
 The projects presented herein are unedited from the original submissions for a grade.
 More theoretical material in Statistics and Econometrics is not reflected here.
-I am currently updating this page, so there is more to come.
+File types are: .do - STATA do files; .ipynb - Juptyer Notebook; .R - R; .pdf - printable document format.

 MATH 5387 (Summer 2018): Applied Regression Analysis -- This was a graduate class in linear regression and linear modeling.
 My final project, completed with a classmate, was a classification analysis of womens' access to healthcare in Malawi.
 Data was sourced from the Demographic & Health Surveys microdata accessible via IPUMS [https://www.idhsdata.org/idhs/].